gridpoint-com/actions-nerves-system/README.md

   - Add a tag to this commit named after the version that *includes* the leading `v` (`v1.0.0`).
   - Push the commit and tag to the git remote (GitHub).
-  - The `deploy-system` job will run when the tag is pushed and create a draft release with the Nerves system artifact.
+  - The `deploy-system` job will run when the tag is pushed.
+It will create a `v<VERSION>` draft release with the `CHANGELOG.md` notes and compiled Nerves system artifact.
   - Review the draft release in GitHub, change the name, and publish the release.